PointNorm: Dual Normalization is All You Need for Point Cloud Analysis: Conclusion

 \section{Conclusion}

-In this paper, we proposed PointNorm, a simple MLP-based point cloud analysis network that eliminates the need for sophisticated feature extractors.
-The key ingredient of PointNorm is the DualNorm module, where we normalize the grouped points and the sampled points to each other using local mean and global standard deviation.
-With this straightforward design, we leveraged both local and global features to improve the classification accuracy while enjoying a faithful inference latency.
-Comprehensive experiments and ablation studies have demonstrated the effectiveness of the proposed method.
+In this paper, we propose PointNorm, an point cloud analysis framework that eliminates the need for sophisticated feature extractors.
+The key ingredient of PointNorm is the DualNorm module, where we address the point cloud irregularity by normalizing the grouped points and the sampled points to each other using local mean and global standard deviation.
+This straightforward design benefit both the classification accuracy, computational efficiency, loss stability, and gradient stability.
+Comprehensive experiments and ablation studies demonstrate the effectiveness of the proposed method.
+In the future, we plan to apply PointNorm to object detection (e.g., SUN RGB-D \cite{song2015sun}) and outdoor semantic segmentation (e.g., SemanticKITTI \cite{behley2019semantickitti}) tasks.
+It is also interesting to explore semantic information \cite{zheng2022semantic}, mutual information \cite{lu2022unsupervised}, and adversarial similarity \cite{lu2022introvae} in our framework.

-We sincerely hope this work will inspire the point cloud analysis community to slow down the competition for sophisticated feature extractors and complex model architectures and to revisit the succinct design philosophy.
-In the future, we plan to embed the DualNorm module into other architectures like PointNet++ \cite{qi2017pointnet++}.
-We also hope to apply PointNorm to object detection (e.g., SUN RGB-D \cite{song2015sun}) and semantic segmentation (e.g., S3DIS \cite{armeni20163d}) tasks.